 - Formulate patient flow care plans to enhance communication between specialty and restorative practice

-- Implement digital workflow care plan
+- Identify digital workflow plan

 In today's competitive marketplace referrals are being pulled in many directions.
 Differentiating your practice as a center of excellence is key to elevating the team approach.
 Implant coordinators are the ambassadors of the team approach, integral to world class customer service and marketing the specialty practice as the trusted mentor of care.
 C.O.R.E.2 is a strategic approach to building value for the team approach through an effective communication plan, organized workflows and essential metrics, referral outreach strategies designed to build unparalleled engagement between the specialty practice and restorative team.